In Ohio, adults looking to earn their high school equivalency diplomas have two options: the GED® test and the HiSET® exam.

-The Ohio GED exam will set you back $120 for the entire batter (or $30 per module).
+The Ohio GED exam will set you back $144 for the entire batter (or $36 per module).
+Online GED testing costs $36 per subtest as well.
 The Ohio HiSET exam costs $93.75 when taken on a computer or $115 when taken on paper.
 In Ohio, first-time test-takers pay considerably less.
 Please contact a test center near you.

 As said before, if you want, you can register, pay for, and sit for the HiSET or GED subtests separately, one or more at a time.

 Is the HiSET easier than the GED in Ohio?

 That’s hard to say.
 Both the HiSET and GED measure skills and knowledge at levels that compare to what high school graduates are expected to know.